Daedalus11069/foundry-sheexcelrefresh-module/README.md

 ## Known Issues

 - **Resizing**: While minimizing the sheet, if you drag too fast you will hover over the spreadsheet and resizing will stop.
 Solution: Drag slowly.
+- **Not Editable**: Your share link needs to have edit permissions to be able to edit the spreadsheet.

 ## Installation